Four Asian Tigers

 By the early 21st century, these economies had developed into high-income economies, specializing in areas of competitive advantage.
-Hong Kong and Singapore have become leading international financial centres, whereas South Korea and Taiwan are leaders in manufacturing electronic components and devices.
-Large institutions have pushed to have them serve as role models for many developing countries, especially the Tiger Cub Economies of southeast Asia.
+Hong Kong and Singapore have become leading international financial centres, whereas South Korea and Taiwan are leaders in manufacturing electronic components and devices; Taiwan now produces the most advanced semiconductor chips in the world; South Korea has also developed into a major global arms manufacturer.
+Large institutions have pushed to have them serve as role models for many developing countries, especially the Tiger Cub Economies of Southeast Asia.

 In 1993, a World Bank report The East Asian Miracle credited neoliberal policies with the economic boom, including the maintenance of export-oriented policies, low taxes and minimal welfare states.
-Institutional analyses found that some level of state intervention was involved.
-Some analysts argued that industrial policy and state intervention had a much greater influence than the World Bank report suggested.
+Other institutional and empirical analyses have argued that extensive state intervention and industrial policy had a much greater influence than the World Bank suggested.

 Overview

 Prior to the 1997 Asian financial crisis, the growth of the Four Asian Tiger economies (commonly referred to as "the Asian Miracle") has been attributed to export oriented policies and strong development policies.
 Unique to these economies were the sustained rapid growth and high levels of equal income distribution.
 A World Bank report suggests two development policies among others as sources for the Asian miracle: factor accumulation and macroeconomic management.
+A paper in the The American Journal of Economics and Sociology attributes the Four Tigers' success to multiple factors: